Chinmayk12/scrap1/README.md

 a)Download Xampp:
 [Download XAMPP Server](https://www.apachefriends.org/)
 <br><br>
-b)Clone the repository of github in VS Code and select the location as the xampp (htdocs folder) E.g. C:\xampp\htdocs\scrap1
+b)Clone the repository of github in VS Code and select the location as the xampp foler (htdocs folder) E.g. C:\xampp\htdocs\scrap1
 <br><br>
 c) Try to run project in chrome by giving the command prompt : http://localhost/scrap1/
 <br><br>